Progressivism: 20th century: U.S. Progressive Era, New Deal and post-war consensus

 During the period of acceptance of economic Keynesianism (the 1930s–1970s), there was widespread acceptance in many nations of a large role for state intervention in the economy.
+The "progressive" brand was frequently identified with supporters of the New Deal by the year 1936.
+While the more progressive Second New Deal was more controversial in the public, the progressive consensus of the New Deal was strong, and even future moderate Republican presidents like Dwight D. Eisenhower and Richard Nixon worked to preserve it.
+The New Deal provided the context for future expansive progressive programs, especially the Great Society measures of Lyndon Johnson's administration.
 With the rise of neoliberalism and challenges to state interventionist policies in the 1970s and 1980s, centre-left progressive movements responded by adopting the Third Way, which emphasised a major role for the market economy.
 There have been social democrats who have called for the social-democratic movement to move past Third Way.
-Prominent progressive conservative elements in the British Conservative Party have criticised neoliberalism.
+Prominent progressive conservative elements in the British Conservative Party, such as from the likes of Rab Butler, promoted the post-war consensus, and others have criticised neoliberalism.